QasimK/programmers-compendium/README.md

 Let's do:

 * The underlying fundamentals of programming \(computer science\)
-* How-to software properly
+* How-to develop software properly
 * Basic language switching
   A SQL reference manual that actually makes sense
 * An overview of Linux and the environment your software sits in
-* Recipes for setting up or configuring particular software \(at-risk of becoming outdated!\)
+* Recipes for setting up or configuring particular software \(always at-risk of becoming outdated!\)

 Other resources include: